-One of the most convenient and affordable ways to explore Sin City is to use public transportation, particularly buses on the Strip and Downtown Las Vegas.
+One of the most convenient and affordable ways to get to all the cool places to go on the strip is to use public transportation, particularly buses on the Strip and Downtown Las Vegas.

 The Regional Transportation Commission (RTC) runs a fleet of over 400 vehicles serving 51 routes across the city 24 hours a day.
 The Las Vegas Deuce is the RTC’s popular bus system that runs along Las Vegas Boulevard.
 Riders can comfortably hop on and off this air-conditioned double-decker bus while sightseeing.